dextorious/NumericalIntegration.jl/README.md

 - TrapezoidalFast
 - TrapezoidalEvenFast
 - SimpsonEven
+- SimpsonEvenFast

 All methods containing "Even" in the name assume evenly spaced data.
 All methods containing "Fast" omit basic correctness checks and focus on performance.
-The fast methods will crash horribly if you supply invalid data.
+Consequently, the fast methods will segfault or produce incorrect results if you supply incorrect data (vectors of different lengths, etc.).